Koh Tao Safety Guidelines

 - Don’t drive a rental scooter when you are drunk.

 - Try to avoid a big night out when you first arrive so you can orient yourself to the island.
-If you do go out, take a business card from your hotel or hostel so you can easily find it again or ask for directions if you lose your way.
+If you do go out, take a business card from your hotel or hostel.
+Then you can easily find it again or ask for directions if you lose your way.

 Is Koh Tao Safe for Solo Travellers?